 How decisions are made

 HBC runs on a 'Leader and Cabinet' model.
 This works in the same way as the Prime Minister and Cabinet but on a local scale.
-The political party which has had the most councillors elected by the public forms the cabinet, and elects one of its members as the Leader (currently Councillor Michael Wilson).
+The political party which has had the most councillors elected by the public forms the cabinet, and elects one of its members as the Leader (currently Councillor Alex Rennie).